4nir/CryptoTrading-Algorithm/README.md

 # CryptoTrading-Algorithm
-Python trading bot that uses the Poloniex API to execute trades based on algorithm
+Python trading bot that uses the Poloniex API to execute trades